SAP-samples/teched2022-XP280/exercises/ex1/README.md

 ### (Optional) Add Correct Entitlements

-If you didn't see the SAP Continuous Integration and Delivery Service in the Service Marketplace, follow these steps to make it available there.
+If you didn't see the SAP Continuous Integration and Delivery Service in the **Service Marketplace**, follow these steps to make it available there.

 1. Open the Entitlements menu, seen on the left.
 Click on the blue "Configure Entitlements"